NiGhTTraX/tdd-buffet/packages/tdd-buffet/README.md

 ## Testing

-This package exposes both a way to define tests and a way to run them.
-The current test runner is [Jest](https://jestjs.io), but that should be transparent to the user.
-The global `jest` object is not exposed, for instance.
+This package exposes a wrapper over [Jest](https://jestjs.io) that provides the same building blocks for writing tests (`describe` and `it`) and also provides the same CLI.

 ### Create a Node test